Tailoring the multistability of origami-inspired, buckled magnetic structures via compression and creasing†

 Origami-inspired multistable structures are gaining increasing interest because of their potential applications in fields ranging from deployable structures to reconfigurable microelectronics.
 The multistability of such structures is critical for their applications but is challenging to manipulate due to the highly nonlinear deformations and complex configurations of the structures.
 Here, a comprehensive experimental and computational study is reported to tailor the multistable states of origami-inspired, buckled ferromagnetic structures and their reconfiguration paths.
 Using ribbon structures as an example, a design phase diagram is constructed as a function of the crease number and compressive strain.
 As the crease number increases from 0 to 7, the number of distinct stable states first increases and then decreases.
 The multistability is also shown to be actively tuned by varying the strain from 0% to 40%.
 Furthermore, analyzing energy barriers for reconfiguration among the stable states reveals dynamic changes in reconfiguration paths with increasing strains.
 Guided by studies above, diverse examples are designed and demonstrated, from programmable structure arrays to a soft robot.
 These studies lay out the foundation for the rational design of functional, multistable structures.

-- This article is part of the themed collection: 2021 Materials Horizons most popular articles
+- This article is part of the themed collections: Celebrating International Women’s Day: Women in Materials Science and 2021 Materials Horizons most popular articles